 How to Modify Weaving Drafts for Yarn Substitutions

-I want to use the Rose and Compass draft in the November/December 2014 issue of Handwoven to weave napkins using Maurice Brassard’s 8/2 Cottolin (the article calls for 10/2 unmercerized cotton).
+I want to use the Rose and Compass draft in the November/December 2014 Handwoven to weave napkins using Maurice Brassard’s 8/2 Cottolin (the article calls for 10/2 unmercerized cotton).
 I want to end up with napkins about the same size as in the article (20-1/2″) when they are finished and hemmed.
 Also, can you recommend a source for learning how to create my own weaving drafts or at least how to adapt an existing one?
 Thanks for any help you can offer!

 The weave structure for the napkins is Spot Bronson (with a great deal of plain weave mixed with the spots).
 The recommended sett in the article is 24 ends per inch for 10/2 cotton.
 The cottolin you plan to use is similar in size to 8/2 cotton (3,360 yd/lb).
 You will want to sett it at 20 ends per inch instead of 24.